Welcome!

 Swapfiets

 Rent a bike via Swapfiets (the bikes with the blue front tyre) for a fixed amount per month.
 This fee includes maintenance.
-And even better: There is a Swapfiets right at our main campus.
+And even better: There is a Swapfiets right at our main campus and the campus in Delft.

 Too good to Go app